-Campsite: Unit # #: Patrol Name: Purpose: To reinforce the Patrol as a working unit within the Troop Requirements: The Unit Senior Patrol Leader and Co amp Comm issioner ap prove all requirements.
-1. Develop two goals for eac personal goals, and state them below camp. • Name GOALS · 2.
-Have a Patrol flag and dis play it at m orning and evening flag ceremonies.
+Campsite: Unit #: Patrol Name: Purpose: To reinforce the Patrol as a working unit within the Troop while at camp Requirements: 1.
+Develop two goals for each patrol member, they can be academic goals or personal goals, and state them below.
+Achieve at least 80% of these goals while at camp.
+NAME GOALS 2.
+Have a Patrol flag and display it at morning and evening flag ceremonies.
 3. Show Patrol spirit during your week at camp.
 4. Patrol members must participate in at least eight All Camp Challenge events.
 5. During your stay at camp, Do Your Best as a Patrol to observe the Scout Oath and Law, Do A Good Turn Daily and Be Prepared.